Draft Grader: New York Giants

 0.0: It could have been worse

-Robert Henderson, DE (199th overall pick in 2008): The former sixth round pick was waived after spending his rookie year on injured reserve.
+Robert Henderson, DE (199th overall pick in 2008): The former sixth-round pick was waived after spending his rookie year on injured reserve.

-Chad Jones, S (76th overall pick in 2010): Still trying to make it onto the field after a horrific car accident he was in after being drafted.
+Chad Jones, S (76th overall pick in 2010): Still trying to make it onto the field after a horrific car accident that he was in after being drafted.

 -0.5: That pick was not put to good use

-Bryan Kehl, LB (123rd overall pick in 2008): This former fourth round pick only got on the field for 255 snaps while helping out on special teams.
+Bryan Kehl, LB (123rd overall pick in 2008): This former fourth-round pick got on the field for only 255 snaps while helping out on special teams.
 You’d like to see more from a player picked where he was.